 So as we headed out from Alexander Hill, the first section we hiked was along the Upper Bald /Stratton Mountain in the Northfield State Forest.
 En route, we enjoyed a nice vista by a campsite and the Richardson-Zlogar cabin, which also featured a giant cairn and two Stonehenge-like arrangements.

-After a road walk we passed through Hermit and Rattlesnake Mountains, then reached the Wendell State Forest.
+After a road walk, we passed through Hermit and Rattlesnake Mountains, then reached the Wendell State Forest.
 This is when things started to deteriorate.
 The trail was underwater at one point, so we had to do some bushwhacking around it, then just walk through some wet parts.
 It wasn’t bad, but we lost some time strategizing about how to handle it.
 Next, this section was longer than the map indicated.

 The worst part came when we were finally exiting the state park area.
 The trail was supposed to lead us through a town park and onto the road for a road-walk to our car.
-But the blazes suddenly were sending us in circles, and we eventually realized the park had its own set of white blazes – possibly for a cross-country course – that had nothing to do with the white blazes of the NET in Massachusetts.
+But the blazes suddenly were sending us in circles.
+Eventually, we realized the park had its own set of white blazes – possibly for a cross-country course – that had nothing to do with the white blazes of the NET in Massachusetts.
 Note to NET staff/volunteers: Ask the Lake Wyota folks to pick a different color for their blazes!

 Snowshoe and Stubs